toddgaunt/bastion/README.md

 # Bastion
 Bastion is a simple webserver for serving articles written in markdown.
-These markdown articles are converted to html automatically as they are updated, and have a special header section to specify useful metadata about the article used by Bastion.
+These markdown articles are converted to html automatically as they are updated, and have a special header section to specify useful metadata about the article to Bastion.

 ## Website layout
 ```